AbdulDavids/dream-team-security-insy7314/README.md

 A secure payment processing system built with Next.js, demonstrating industry-standard security practices including HTTPS/TLS encryption, input validation, authentication, and protection against common web vulnerabilities.

+> [!NOTE]
+> **Why Next.js?**
+> This project uses Next.js as its framework, which is built on top of Node.js and runs on the Node.js runtime.
+Next.js satisfies the POE requirement to use Node.js, as it leverages Node.js for server-side rendering, API routes, and middleware execution.
+The framework choice does not conflict with the Node.js requirement—it simply provides an organized structure and additional features while maintaining Node.js as the underlying runtime environment.
+>
+> **TLS Implementation:**
+> For local development, we provide a custom HTTPS server with self-signed certificates (see "Getting Started" section below).
+In production, the application is deployed on Vercel, which automatically provides industry-standard TLS/HTTPS certificates for all deployments.
+This satisfies the TLS requirement through Vercel's built-in security infrastructure.

 ## Live Demo

 🔗 **Deployed on Vercel:** [https://dream-team-security-insy7314.vercel.app](https://dream-team-security-insy7314.vercel.app)